Board of Director Biographies

 Phone: (480) 794-6334

 She is a member of NCMA’s Phoenix Thunderbird Chapter, where she has served in many positions during her 30-year NCMA membership.
-She is an NCMA Fellow, a Certified Commercial Contract Manager (CCCM), and Chairperson for her Chapter's Fellows.
-She has also been a speaker at chapter workshops and national conferences, served as a Contract Management Leadership Development Program (CMLDP) mentor, and has been published in Contract Management Magazine, and led the local CCCM certification training.
-She has also served at the national level on the Chapter Development, Governance, and Professionalism Advocacy committees and the faculty of the CMLDP.
+She has been a speaker at chapter workshops and national conferences, served as a Contract Management Leadership Development Program (CMLDP) mentor, has been published in Contract Management Magazine, and led the local CCCM certification training.
+She has also served at the national level on the Chapter Development, Governance, and Professionalism Advocacy Committees and the faculty of the CMLDP.

 Jonene Johanson, CPCM, CFCM, Fellow—Director